 This is the perfect throw blanket for your home since it’s easy to work up and has a neutral color palette that works for most spaces!

-Learn how to crochet this chevron blanket today with my free pattern, and you’ll have a beautiful afghan fast!
+Learn how to crochet this chevron blanket today with my free pattern, and you’ll have a beautiful afghan to snuggle in fast!

-This chevron afghan is available to make in all sizes (directions are below on how to do this!) and uses a single crochet chevron technique.
-Read on down to learn how to crochet a chevron throw today with my free pattern!
+This chevron afghan is available to make in all sizes and uses a single crochet chevron technique.

 The Neutral Colors of This Chevron Throw Fit in Any Room